TheodorosIslamidis/Big-Data-Analysis/README.md

 Author Group Analysis<br>
-Given a dataset we are calculating the Below average Group and also print the runtime of our application.
+The app reads 2 cvs files(datasets) finds the total number of Author Groups and prints the number of groups that have less authors than the Average <br>
+Link to the Dataset:https://drive.google.com/file/d/1PumyzEOqY1gRKSBF26RGbDDi6riyYlnI/view <br>